 Following several days of binging on cocaine and heroin, 23-year-old actor River Phoenix collapsed outside Hollywood's Viper Room nightclub right in front of his brother, sister, and girlfriend on October 31, 1993.

 By then, few people knew that Phoenix used drugs.
-He’d become a household name at the age of 16 after appearing in Stand By Me, and, to the outside, seemed like a promising young star on the rise.
+He’d become a household name at the age of 16 after appearing in Stand By Me, and, to the outside world, seemed like a promising young star on the rise.
 Phoenix followed Stand By Me with Running on Empty, for which he was nominated for an Academy Award, and Indiana Jones and the Last Crusade, which was directed by Steven Spielberg and starred Harrison Ford.

 But Phoenix’s close friends had watched with alarm as his drug use increased.
 He seemed different; his face was gray.
 Even Phoenix seemed to sense that he needed to take a step back from drugs and drinking, and he reportedly stayed sober for two months while filming the movie Dark Blood in Utah and New Mexico in 1993.
 But his sobriety wouldn’t last.

-On Oct.
-31, Phoenix went to the nightclub with his brother Joaquin, his sister Rain, and his girlfriend Samantha Mathis.
+On October 30, Phoenix went to the nightclub with his brother Joaquin, his sister Rain, and his girlfriend Samantha Mathis.
 During the night, he took a fatal cocktail of drugs that included cocaine and morphine.
 And as a bouncer escorted him out of the club in the early hours of the morning, Phoenix dropped to the ground and started going into convulsions.

 River Phoenix’s Early Life And Meteoric Rise To Fame